SamuelePassiatore/EVM-Bootcamp/final-project/README.md

 ```

 You should see a success message with the contract address. **Note this address** for future reference.

+The contract will be deployed to the local Hardhat network.
+Note that the deployment script uses the `Account #0` from the Hardhat node, which is the first account listed when you start the local blockchain.

 ## Testing the Application